-What is VPS, and why should you use it?
+What is VPS hosting, and why should you use it?

-Justin Nealey and Ben Rubin kicked off our 3-part webinar series on VPS by explaining what a virtual private server is and talking about some exciting new features available with GoDaddy’s newest generation of VPS.
+Nealey and Ben Rubin kicked off our 3-part webinar series on VPS by explaining what a virtual private server is and talking about some exciting new features available with GoDaddy’s newest generation of VPS hosting.

 Nealey compared a VPS to a condo, where you have your own physical space within a larger building that you share with other tenants.
 In comparison, shared hosting is more like an apartment, while a dedicated server is like owning your own house.